CoreyNaas/TACL/README2.md

 - [Asking the AI](#asking-the-AI)

 ## Specification Document
 The specification document outlines the syntax and structure of TACL.
-[View the specification document](specification.md) to understand the foundational concepts that shape our pseudocode.
+[View the specification document](/TACL_Specification.md) to understand the foundational concepts that shape our pseudocode.

 ## Priming an LLM
-To utilize TACL with an LLM, refer to the `LLM_PRIMING.md` file which includes examples and guidance on how to rewrite user prompts to adhere to our specification.
+To utilize TACL with an LLM, refer to the [trainingprompt.md](trainingprompt.md) file which includes a prompt one can provide for an LLM to rewrite user prompts to adhere to our specification.

 ## Syntax Highlighting
 We support syntax highlighting for both VSCode and Notepad++.
 To install, follow these steps: